AweSkyBear/obs-disp/README.md

 # Obs Disp

 Create 0-coupling declarative event-bound components with functions and objects only.
-Build flexible apps for the browser.
+Build flexible apps or games for the browser.

----
+## In plain language, please..

+It's a JavaScript/TypeScript library for clean and easy object creation and communcation between the objects which does not care what other tools or libs you already use (if any).

+It works along *anything* because it adds almost *nothing* to your tech stack.

+## Who is this for?

 - **for all the folks** who are wondering **what's a right way to write CLEAN** JavaScript.
 - for **everyone who struggles** to understand **how to structure** an arbitrary app for the browser (be it small or large)